Cooke County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you might be eligible for an Occupational Driver's License (ODL), also known as a hardship license.
-This allows you to drive for essential purposes, such as work, school, or medical appointments.
+Even if your license is suspended, you may be eligible for an Occupational Driver's License (ODL), often referred to as a hardship or restricted license, under Texas law.
+This allows you to drive for essential purposes.

-- Eligibility Requirements: You must demonstrate a need to drive for essential activities.
+Eligibility Requirements: To be eligible for an ODL, you must demonstrate that you need to drive for essential purposes, such as:

-- IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the ODL.
+IID Requirement: Depending on the circumstances of your DUI arrest and your driving history, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.

 Getting Your License Back